Aetna Medicare Supplements

-- The policy is guaranteed renewable, it can never be canceled for health issues.
+- The policy is guaranteed renewable; it can never end for health issues.

-These features can be seen in any Medigap policy, you just need to find the one that meets your criteria for coverage.
+These features are on any Medigap policy; you need to find the one that meets your criteria for coverage.

 Aetna Medicare Supplement Plan N

-Plan N is a great choice from Aetna.
+Plan N is an excellent choice from Aetna.
 This policy will cover your Part A hospital deductible, coinsurance, and 80% of foreign travel emergency up to the plan limits.

 Plan N is a lower-cost option, with more out of pocket expenses.
 This letter plan doesn’t cover the Part B deductible or Part B excess charges.

 There’s a copayment of $20 that you’ll be responsible for when you go to the doctor’s office and $50 when you go to the emergency room.
-The emergency room copayment is waived if you’re admitted to the hospital.
+The emergency room copayments waived if you’re admitted to the hospital.

 Aetna Medicare Supplement Plan F

 Coverage this good does come at a price, it’s the most expensive supplement plan on average.
-In addition to the higher cost, the rate increases tend to be higher than the other plans.
+In addition to the higher cost, the rate increases tend to be higher than the other policies.

 However, with a fixed monthly expense and usually no unexpected out-of-pocket costs for you, this letter plan can give you real peace of mind.

-On average, the rate increases for Plan F tend to be no more than 10% each year, sometimes as low as 6%.
-This also depends on the state you live in.
+On average, the rate increases for Plan F tend to be no more than 10% each year, sometimes as low as 6%, depending on your specific region.
 Aetna has always been competitive in most states.

-Another important fact to consider is that all first-dollar coverage plans will be going away in 2020.
-This means if you don’t become Medicare eligible until after 2020, you won’t be able to enroll into Plan F.
+Another critical fact to consider is that all first-dollar coverage plans will be going away in 2020.
+Meaning if you don’t become Medicare eligible until after 2020, you won’t be able to enroll in Plan F.